 Short scale acoustic guitar reviews aren’t really different from reviews of standard scale guitars.
 Some players will review a given guitar well, and some players won’t.
 Short scale guitars do have a slightly different sound than full-scale guitars.
 Some players prefer that sound and some dislike it.

-The other disadvantage only matters if you like to use dropped or alternate tunings.
+- The other disadvantage only matters if you like to use dropped tunings (for example, double dropped D tuning) or alternate tunings.
 Because the string tension on a short scale guitar is already lower, lowering that tension at all can cause fret and string buzzing.
 That buzzing happens because the strings are relatively slack on the neck.
 So when they’re made even looser and then strummed or plucked, there’s a good chance they will hit a fret or two when you don’t want them to.
 However, adjusting the guitar’s action to better suit the tuning can help fix the issue.

 So the short answer here is no — short scale guitars aren’t bad.
 But depending on your playing style and individual needs, you may find them to be better (or worse) for you than standard scale acoustic guitars.